GSA/challenges-and-prizes/_all-challenges/1148-eefs-environmental-and-agronomic-challenge.md

   * Environmental performance: 50 points

-    * Reduction relative to conventional fertilizer of N leaching:
+    * Reduction relative to conventional fertilizer of N leaching
-    * Reduction relative to conventional fertilizer of P leaching:
+    * Reduction relative to conventional fertilizer of P leaching
-    * Reduction relative to conventional fertilizer of NH3 volatilization:
+    * Reduction relative to conventional fertilizer of NH3 volatilization
-    * Reduction relative to conventional fertilizer of N2O emissions:
+    * Reduction relative to conventional fertilizer of N2O emissions
   * Agronomic performance: 50 points

     * Yield relative to conventional fertilizer
     * Nitrogen use efficiency
     * Phosphorus use efficiency

+  Draft protocols for the planned IFDC greenhouse tests are available by request.
 Additional details of the IFDC scoring and testing protocols will be made following announcement of the Stage 1 winners, and will depend on the number of EEFs and soil types to be tested.
 how-to-enter: "Submit to:
   [Question_NextGenFertilizerChallenges@epa.gov](mailto:Submission_NextGenFerti\
   lizerChallenges@epa.gov)"